-The First In, First Out or FIFO method is one of the most simple yet effective ways to manage your restaurant inventory.
-This approach lets you use the ingredient that arrives first, so that food spoilage would be prevented, this applies to both dry and raw supplies.
+The First In, First Out, or FIFO method is one of the most simple yet effective ways to manage your restaurant inventory.
+This approach lets you use the ingredient that arrives first, so that food spoilage would be prevented; this applies to both dry and raw supplies.
 Try to put a label on your supplies to keep track of their shelf life and expiry dates.

 PROVIDE PROPER TRAINING FOR YOUR STAFF

 Inside theft is also one of the culprits of poor inventory management.
-Make sure that you limit the access of your inventory to your staff whose roles require access.
+Make sure that you limit the access of your stocks to your staff whose roles require access.
 Provide different credentials for better tracking of activities.